THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 Because, as you can see above, you don’t need 100 hours a week to work on your blog for success.
 But what you do need to do is spend your time wisely.

-I can teach you what to focus on (and what NOT to) so you can make money from blogging in my 10-week program, Build Blog Freedom Fast Track.
+I can teach you what to focus on (and what NOT to) so you can make money from blogging in my step-by-step program, SEO Fast Track.

 I am seriously stoked by all the responses to this blogging income survey.
 I love that the methods that I teach are working and that bloggers who follow them are making a good income from their blog – I do hope you find the survey interesting and can compare some of the results to YOUR blog income.
 And then lets all come back in a year and see where we all are and how much further we’ve all grown as a community!